 Durable and affordable makes for a great rawhide chew in our book!
 These single-sheet chews are the only rawhides that actually last.
 Our RRs are like most RRs, power chewers.
 The typical rawhide lasts about 10-15 minutes (at best) at our house.
 Golden Chews Twist Sticks may not be super huge, but the rolled rawhide is super thick and dense.
 They can be difficult to find in stores, so we've provided an Amazon link here (click picture).

 Busy Buddy Toys - For Feeding

 More Busy Buddy products?!
 You bet!!!
 The Magic Mushroom, Kibble Nibble and Tug-a-Jug toys are great alternatives to dumping your dog's food in a dish and watching it be gobbled down in seconds.
-Why not challenge them, stimulate brain activity, promote problem solving skills, stop food "gulping" and give them a work out at the same time?
+Why not challenge them, stimulate brain activity, promote problem solving skills, stop food "gulping" while giving them a work out at the same time?
 Again, the Busy Buddy line of toys comes through with enrichment devices that make meal time more fun!
 These are great treat dispensers between meals, too.

 What about a conditioner?
 Unless your dog has a medical condition that negatively affects their coat, causing it to become dry and brittle, for most Ridgebacks, a conditioner is typically not necessary after shampooing.

 Of course we've tried many shampoos over the years; these have settled out to be some of our favorites...